lsst-sitcom/sitcomtn-148/sections/baselineCharacterization.rst

    :target:  ../figures/baselineCharacterization/13557_E1071_DARK_CURRENT_MEDIAN.png
    :alt: Figure showing the comparison between dark current measurements at SLAC and at Cerro Pachon

+Surprisingly, dark current was significantly lowered in Run 7 compared to run 6.
+Possible reasons for this could be improved shrouding conditions on the camera on Cerro Pachon compared to SLAC.

 Bright defects
 """""""""""""""